 - Have questions about Momentum?
 Momentum is where you go to access your courses, it is Roane State’s learning management system.
 Momentum is the online area where you take your online courses.
 If you need assistance, send an email to email@example.com with your questions and someone will respond to help you.

 - Check your RSCC email every day.
-Email will become the main form of communication from the college to you.
+Email is the main form of communication from the college to you.
 Check your Roane State email every day so you can stay up-to-date about what’s happening with your classes and other requirements.
-You will still be able to reach your success coach, academic advisor or any other RSCC representative via email during the campus closure.
+You will still be able to reach your success coach, academic advisor or any other RSCC representative via email even if we transition to remote operations.
 As always, make sure to include your full name and full course name when you contact your instructor by email so they have the information they need to reply to you as quickly as possible.

 - Schedule time to study and complete your assignments.
 Online classes provide lots of flexibility, but students can sometimes fall behind because they don’t have a regular schedule.
 Remember, you’ll still be devoting the same amount of time and effort to your classwork online, you just won’t be traveling to campus.
 Be sure to set time aside that’s similar to your current schedule so you have an effective routine.
 Try also setting a goal to turn assignments in early so you can stay ahead.